“Constructible models drive smarter workflows.”

 Likewise, the facility manager is interested in optimizing the use of the facility as well as the operational costs the building requires.
 Optimizing energy usage and how building spaces are used can have a tremendous impact on the structure’s usefulness, longevity, environmental impact, and cost.

 Especially in coordination with other building management applications, such as automated HVAC controls, building analytics engines, and space management solutions, facility managers can take advantage of all the data contained in constructible models to develop and execute proactive optimization plans.
 Doing so reduces the need for costly trial and error and allows facility managers to achieve results faster.

 2. Remodels and reconfigurations

-That’s why the data imbedded in the structure’s constructible models makes these future projects faster, less expensive, and more successful.
-The data and specifications for every aspect of the existing building is already there, available for instant review.
+That’s why the data embedded in the structure’s constructible models makes these future projects faster, less expensive, and more successful.
+The data and specifications for every aspect of the existing building are already there, and available for instant review.
 Using the right technology, such as augmented reality or other modern solutions, can make reviewing and manipulating these models simple and powerful, leading to more successful remodeling projects that are completed faster and with less waste.

 3. Resale value

-Finally, when it comes time for the owner to sell the property, a comprehensive set of building information, including accurate models with robust detail and maintenance records, become a valuable addition to the sale.
-As-built 3D models have the same time and cost-saving benefits for the prospective buyer and the new facility manager, as for the original owner of the built asset.
+Finally, when it comes time for the owner to sell the property, a comprehensive set of building information, including accurate models with robust detail and maintenance records, becomes a valuable addition to the sale.
+As-built 3D models have the same time and cost-saving benefits for the prospective buyer and the new facility manager as for the original owner of the built asset.